 Construction sites are one of the most dangerous places to work.
-Yet despite this well-known fact, employers and head builders continually put work place safety as a second thought.
+Yet despite this well-known fact, employers and head builders continually put work place safety and duty of care in construction as a second thought.
 In our practice we unfortunately see time and time again serious injuries on construction sites which could have been avoided.

 A head builder has obligations under the Occupation Health and Safety Act and Regulations to provide a safe work environment as a principle contractor, a controller of the premises and as a person conducting a business.

 A head builder also has a common law duty of care to ensure the health and safety of everyone who enters the construction site.
 This duty of care extends to contractors on the job site such as formworkers, carpenters, electricians, scaffolder, plumbers, painters, renderers, labourers, and all the other trades on site.

 - The work environment is safe, by conducting a risk assessment